Lisk Trading Down 3% Over Last Week (LSK)

-Lisk (LSK) traded 2.8% higher against the U.S. dollar during the twenty-four hour period ending at 9:00 AM ET on October 4th.
-Lisk has a total market cap of $140.14 million and approximately $2.97 million worth of Lisk was traded on exchanges in the last day.
-One Lisk coin can now be bought for about $0.97 or 0.00004816 BTC on popular exchanges.
-Over the last week, Lisk has traded down 3% against the U.S. dollar.
+Lisk (LSK) traded 2.8% higher against the dollar during the 1-day period ending at 14:00 PM ET on October 7th.
+One Lisk coin can now be purchased for approximately $0.96 or 0.00004929 BTC on major exchanges.
+In the last seven days, Lisk has traded 3% lower against the dollar.
+Lisk has a market capitalization of $112.01 million and approximately $2.97 million worth of Lisk was traded on exchanges in the last 24 hours.

 - CryptoSpots (CRSP) traded flat against the dollar and now trades at $0.0000 or 0.00000000 BTC.